stephaniecp/DT-QA/bugReports/contactPageError.md

 When a user navigates to the Contact Us form, a reCAPTCHA error is visible (but truncated on all browser sizes tested).
 The error reads: "ERROR for site owner: Invalid domain for key site".

 ## Expected result:
-No error occur on the Contact Us form, but if an error did happen for any reason, a clear error message would inform the user about what is wrong.
+No error occurs on the Contact Us form, but if an error did happen for any reason, a clear error message would inform the user about what is wrong.
 ## Actual result:
 An error message occurs upon loading the page.
 It is truncated and not very clear to the user.
-Should this be an internal error?
+The error indicates that reCAPTCHA is misconfigured and this could likely cause form submission failure.

-Note that I did not test submiting the form since this was not offical QA work, but it could be worth testing to see if the form submission is affected.
+Note that I did not test submiting the form since this was not offical QA work, but it could be worth testing to confirm if the form submission is affected.

 ## Steps to reproduce:
 1. Navigate to https://northamerica.daimlertruck.com/contact-us/